Phylloporia bistrigella

 Phylloporia bistrigella is a moth of the family Incurvariidae.
 It is found in western, northern and central Europe and north-eastern North America.

 The wingspan is 7–9 mm.7-8 nnn.
 Head ochreous -fuscous.
 Forewings fuscous; a straight shining whitish fascia at 1/3, and another sometimes interrupted beyond middle; sometimes a whitish elongate discal spot beyond this.
 Hindwings grey.

 The larvae feed on Betula species.
-They mine the leaves of their host plant, usually encircling a good part of the leaf, and finishing in a whitish blotch with scattered frass.
-It then cuts out an oval case from this position and drops to the ground.
-The leaf area enclosed within the mine becomes paler and vacated mines are quite distinctive.
+They mine the leaves of their host plant.